fusterma/JUAS2024B/Tutorials2024.md

 Figure 1: FODO cell scheme with main parameters depicted.
 </p>

-2. Define a proton beam with a total energy $E_{tot}$ = 2 GeV.
+2. Define a proton beam with a total energy, $E_{tot}$, of 2 GeV.
 Activate the sequence and compute the periodic linear optics functions with the twiss MAD-X command.
 Then, plot the $\beta$-functions.
 If you found a maximum $\beta$-function of 460 m you succeeded!

 3. Using the $\beta$-function plot obtained, can you estimate the phase advance of the cell?
 How does this value compare to the tune computed by MAD-X.